 We recommend our friends at Clever Real Estate.
-We've partnered with Clever to match you with top local agents from trusted firms like Keller Williams and Coldwell Banker.
-If your home is eligible for Clever Cash Back, you'll get a rebate of up to 0.5% of your home's purchase price.
+We’ve partnered with Clever to match you with top local agents from trusted firms like Keller Williams and Coldwell Banker.
+Plus, buyers in eligible states earn cash back savings after closing.

 Best Home Buyer Rebate Programs